CartoDB/odyssey.js/documentation.md

 ## Quick start

+**TODO** Create a quickstart video.
+Very simple, starting at editor and creating a story and publishing as a gist.
+Narrate and make it short (4 minutes) and possible to watch on its own.

 #### Create a new Story

 On the [homepage](../), click the button to create a new story or go [here](../editor/editor.html)